halflife3/datazilla/README.md

     PRIMARY KEY(id)
 )
 ```
-**`Note:`** The `implements Serializable` part has no special meaning here, it is only added to conform to the Java Bean Specification, you can safely omit this without having to worry about any side effect.
+**`NOTE:`** The `implements Serializable` part has no special meaning here, it is only added to conform to the Java Bean Specification, you can safely omit this without having to worry about any side effect.
 ```java
 @Table("dummy")
 public class Dummy implements Serializable {